Paul Bays — Principal Investigator

 Photo of Garry Kong

 Garry Kong completed his PhD at the University of Sydney, working with Erik Van der Burg and David Alais to study what genetic algorithms could reveal about visual search behaviour.
 In 2017, he joined Daryl Fougnie's lab at New York University Abu Dhabi, where they investigated interactions between working memory and attention.
 He worked in the lab as a Research Associate from 2019, investigating the brain's ability to combine visual information across gaze fixations to infer the cause of transsaccadic changes.
-He left at the end of 2020 for an Assistant Professor position at Waseda University in Japan.
+He left at the end of 2020 for a tenure-track position in Japan, and in 2023 joined the faculty of Hiroshima University as an Associate Professor.

 Photo of Thomas Fontaine